About Bethesda-Chevy Chase High School

 B-CC’s Student Government Association (SGA) is led by officers elected by the student body as a whole.
 Representatives of each class, first period classes, and all student organizations are also part of the SGA.
 The SGA Executive Board (the officers) meets weekly, and the SGA has monthly general assembly meetings.
 The SGA serves as a liaison between students and the administration about issues concerning students such as student parking, dress code, and attendance policies.

 This website is maintained by B-CC High School webmaster, along with a team of staff, student and parent volunteers.
 B-CC staff members, teachers, club sponsors, coaches, and student leaders are responsible for the content of pages that describe their programs.
-The PTSA is responsible for the information on the PTSA and Booster pages.
+The PTSA is responsible for the information on the PTSA pages.

 If you have questions and suggestions about specific B-CC programs, please look for the responsible person's name and e-mail address on the page that describes the program, otherwise please contact the webmaster.